Here are some frequently asked questions about clinical depression, along with their answers.

 I think I’m depressed, where do I start?

-Talk to your primary or family physician.
+Talk to your primary care or family physician.
 He or she will be able to review the signs and symptoms of depression with you, as well as rule out a possible physical cause for your symptoms.
-Following diagnosis, your physician can then initiate antidepressant therapy or refer you to a psychiatrist and/or therapist or an EAP (employee assistance program), if you have one, for appropriate evaluation and treatment.
-Another route is to consult with your clergy, local hospital, community mental health center, or telephone hotlines in your area for a referral for an appropriate evaluation.
+Following diagnosis, your physician can then begin antidepressant therapy or refer you to a psychiatrist (for medication treatment), as well as a psychotherapist or psychologist for appropriate evaluation and treatment.
+Another route is to consult with your local mental health association or community mental health center, or check with your insurance company’s online database of mental health professionals.
+Online therapy may also be an option to consider (but you’ll likely have to pay out of your own pocket for such treatment).

 It seems that more people are depressed nowadays than in the past.
 Is the rate of depression increasing?

-Depression is fairly common in the general population.
+Depression is fairly common in the general population — it seems likely that it impacts 1 in 5 people in their lifetime.
 That having been said, this is a seemingly simple question that requires a very complicated answer.
-While research documents an increase in the number of cases of depression reported and the number of prescriptions for antidepressants, it is unclear whether this results from either a true increase in depression due to the stresses of modern life or from increased awareness and recognition of depression as a treatable medical illness.
+While research documents an increase in the number of cases of depression reported and the number of prescriptions for antidepressants, it is unclear whether this results from either a true increase in depression due to the stresses of modern life or from increased awareness and recognition of depression as a treatable mental illness.
 In any event, it is clear that major depression is one of the most commonly diagnosed types of mental illness.

 What is the difference between grief and depression?